chiouNT/Metis_project_1/write_up.md

 ## Communication
-* Most of the stations with the high ridership reduction are located Manhattan borough and one of the stations shows that the ridership dropped more in the weekday than in weekend.
-Thus, these street vendors may consider to relocate or reduce their business scales.
+* Most of the stations with the high ridership reduction are located Manhattan borough.

 ![alt text](https://github.com/chiouNT/Metis_EDA/blob/main/Image1.png)

+* One of the stations with the high ridership reduction shows that the ridership dropped more in the weekday than in weekend.
+*
 ![alt text](https://github.com/chiouNT/Metis_EDA/blob/main/Image2.png)

+ There, street vendors located at these stations may consider to relocate or reduce their business scales.